nunomourinho/forensicVmAutopsyUserManual/docs/user/add_datasource.rst

 Running Autopsy Forensic VM Plugin
 ====================================

-To efficiently use the Autopsy ForensicVM plugin, it's essential to initialize a new case within the Autopsy framework and then seamlessly integrate a new data source.
+To efficiently use the Autopsy ForensicVM plugin, it's essential to initialize a new case within the :term:`Autopsy framework` and then seamlessly integrate a new data source.
 Below, the comprehensive procedure is outlined:

 1) **Add a New Case to Autopsy**